Skip to main content

 Biography

-Robert R. Owen served in a multitude of roles as an engineer and president of Great Western Sugar Company (GWS) and numerous other companies.
-As a highly respected GWS employee, he was instrumental in the formation of the cooperative which tried to buy out the company in the mid-1970s.
-In addition to his contributions to GWS, Owen was a member of many professional groups including the American Society of Agricultural Engineers, the Society of Automotive Engineers, the American Association for the Advancement of Science, and the Reserve Officers Association.
+Robert R. Owen served as an engineer and president of Great Western Sugar Company (GWS) and numerous other companies.
+At GWS, he was instrumental in the formation of the cooperative which tried to buy out the company in the mid-1970s.
+Owen was a member of professional groups including the American Society of Agricultural Engineers, the Society of Automotive Engineers, the American Association for the Advancement of Science, and the Reserve Officers Association.

 Owen's next position was with Ford Motor Company in Michigan, as an engineer in their tractor and implement division.
 His work with Ford took him to Europe (where he set up factories and worked to improve postwar manufacturing) and to Australia.
-While at Ford, Owen proved to be an exceptional engineer and manager and began to ascend through the ranks, from engineer to product planning and programming manager, to assistant chief engineer, equipment product development manager, and finally general manager of equipment operations.
-Due to his success, an engineering scholarship was established under his name at his former college at UC Davis in 1966.
+While at Ford, Owen ascended through the ranks from engineer to product planning and programming manager, to assistant chief engineer, equipment product development manager, and finally general manager of equipment operations.
+An engineering scholarship was established under his name at his former college at UC Davis in 1966.
 His engineering and managerial skills led Great Western Sugar to designate him as their next president and he moved to Denver, Colorado.

 Officially hired on February 19, 1968, Owen was tasked with turning the company around.
 Previous internal conflicts had hurt GWS profits, and Owen was seen as someone who could tackle this problem.
-However, the company continued to struggle, and talks of an employee-owned cooperative began to spread throughout the company.
-Owen, who was in favor of this position, was soon appointed as president of the cooperative, and in 1971 he began negotiating the buyout with the GWS shareholders.
-These duties would consume much of Owen's time in the next few years as he struggled with GWS in trying to accomplish the goals of the cooperative.
-Owen served as one of the officials who negotiated with the company heads and tried to secure funds for the buyout.
+However, the company continued to struggle, and talks of an employee-owned cooperative began to spread through the company.
+Owen was in favor of this position and was appointed president of the cooperative.
+In 1971 he began negotiating the buyout with GWS shareholders and tried to secure funds for it.
 By 1975 the cooperative had successfully negotiated to buy out the company, but in the final months the deal fell through when the billionaire Hunt brothers outbid the cooperative.
 Owen stepped down from GWS, and the company went bankrupt within the next decade.

-Owen decided to pursue projects which he cared about personally, and became part owner of Eversman Manufacturing in Denver, where he remained until he retired.
+Owen became part owner of Eversman Manufacturing in Denver, where he remained until he retired.
 After his retirement, his expertise in agricultural engineering was sought after by the World Bank to aid the Ivory Coast and China in the modernization of their agribusinesses.
 In addition, he served on the boards of directors for groups throughout Colorado, including the Colorado Philharmonic and Friends of the Center for Human Nutrition.
 Robert Roy Owen passed away on July 17, 2011, at his home in Evergreen, Colorado.

 Extent